 Battlefield 2042 is one of the most awaited games.
 Now players can dive into the thrilling gameplay.
-However, some performance issues such as severe game stutters and crazy FPS drops just ruin the gaming experience.
+However, some performance issues such as insane stutters and crazy FPS drops just ruin the gaming experience.
+For some players, the mouse input lag caused stutters and FPS drops.
 If you’re on the same boat, don’t worry.
 We’ve put together some fixes.

 Try these fixes